Bodies in Motion: Cholesterol

 How the Body Produces Cholesterol

-Cholesterol is a vital substance the body needs to build and maintain numerous tissues and substances.
+As mentioned, your body needs cholesterol.
+It’s a vital substance that helps build and maintain numerous tissues and substances.
 For this reason, the body is capable of producing the majority of the supply of this fatty substance that it needs.
 About three-fourths of the cholesterol in your body is produced within the liver.

 The growing brain is also capable of producing cholesterol to fulfill its needs.
 The remainder is extracted from dietary sources after digestion, by absorption through the tissues of the small intestine.
 Foods that contain dietary cholesterol include red meat, seafood, eggs, poultry, fish and shellfish.